 Broker Remuneration and Deductions

-Introduction:

-This section provides data relating to brokerage and fees received by the Broker.

-Where there are multiple deductions, of whatever nature, then it is important that the basis of calculation (e.g. whether of gross or net), and the order of application, is clearly spelt out in accordance with the principles of contract certainty.

 General Guidance:

-None
+This section provides data relating to all brokerage and fees received by the broker.

+Brokerage may be expressed in a variety of ways within the Line slip.
+For example Total Brokerage may be provided, or a breakdown of Retail Brokerage and Wholesale Brokerage.

+Where there are multiple deductions from the premium, of whatever nature, then it is important that the basis of calculation (e.g. whether the deductions are taken from the gross or net premium), and the order in which the deductions are applied are clearly spelt out to insurers at the time of placing, in accordance with the principles of contract certainty and in compliance with accounting rules.
+If appropriate, the broker may include a premium calculation sheet (e.g. spreadsheet) to aid clarity.

 Guidance on specific fields:

-Total Brokerage
+Total Brokerage - Mandatory:

-Mandatory:

-For Lineslips, the total Broker retained brokerage must be shown.
+For Line slips, the total Broker retained brokerage must be shown, including how this is charged to the participants (eg gross / net).

-Other Deductions from Premium
+Other Deductions from Premium - Mandatory:

-Mandatory:

 Any additional broker administered deductions from premium e.g. administration fees, sundry payments etc. (If these do not apply enter “None” under this heading).

-This heading should not be used for credits and deductions that directly affect the premium payable by the (re)insured.
-Hence package credits, yard credits etc. should not be shown under this heading, but under the appropriate heading within Risk Details.
+The broker should state the maximum deductions that can be taken and on what basis this is charged.
+This heading should not be used for credits and deductions that directly affect the premium payable by the (re)insured on each individual declaration.

+MARKET SHEET EXAMPLE

+Name of Line slip

+UMR

+Bulking / Non bulking Line slip*

+Risks attaching during the period to

+Maximum Limit of Liability: XXXXX

+Agreement Party for each insurance bound: XXXXX

+Hereon XX% of 100%

+UNDERWRITER LINES:-